-One may evaluate the performance of the scheduling algorithms for the increasing forecasting errors in the predictive network.
-To this end, the forecasting error can be modelled as the realization of a normally distributed random variable.
-For each burst j, the forecasted number of bits is given by $\hat{a}j = a_j + n$ , where n is the realization of a Normally Distributed random variable with zero mean and variance $\sigma$ .
-Thus in this subsection,the network performance is analyzed against the increasing value of forcarsting error via the parameter $\sigma$ .
+We now aim to evaluate the performance of the scheduling algorithms for the increasing forecasting errors in the predictive network.
+To this end, we model the forecasting error as the realization of a random variable from the Normal Distribution.
+That is, for each burst j, the forecast number of bits, $\hat{a}j = a_j + n$ , where n is the realization of the random variable from the Normal Distribution with zero mean and $\sigma$ variance.
+In this subsection, we will analyze the network performance against the increasing value of $\sigma$ which leads to the increasing forecasting error.